 Definition of Dental Neglect

-This definition was developed by the Clinical Affairs Committee and adopted in 1997.
-This document is a reaffirmation of the previous version, revised in 2015.
+This definition was developed by the Child Abuse Subcommittee of the Clinical Affairs Committee, adopted in 1983, and last revised in 1992.